th2-net/th2-common-j/README.md

 * common JVM metrics will also be exported alongside common service metrics

 ## Release notes
+* (2.20.1) - Update the grpc-common version to 2.6.0.
+Added information about message timestamp into the checkpoint
 * (2.20.0) - Added the Event.toListBatchProto method to covert instance of the Event class to list of event batches.
 * (2.19.3) - Disable waiting for connection recovery when closing the `SubscribeMonitor`
 * (2.19.2) - Change the way channels are stored (they mapped to the pin instead of the thread).